Peperomia Pepperspot is one of the lesser-known of the 1000-plus Peperomia varieties. Pepperspot is easy to take care of, especially for beginners.

 There is no need to worry unless lots of leaves drop from different parts of the plant.

 A big worry for houseplant owners is toxicity.
-Fortunately, Peperomia Pepperspot is non-toxic to both humans and animals.
+Fortunately, the hanging peperomia plant is non-toxic to both humans and animals.

 Another likely but rare problem is bugs.
 Inspect the plant for mold or white cotton masses underneath the leaves or on the stems.

 These masses indicate that there are succulent mealybugs present.
 Treat the infestation with Neem oil or insecticidal soap.

 Nutrient deficiency is also a possible issue.
 This lack of nutrients can be due to too much watering or an acid-impaired growth medium.

 Too much sun can also cause yellow leaves.
 This problem can also appear as burnt edges and tips patches.
 Move the plant to a location with less light.

 Regardless of the possible issues Pepperspot Peperomia may develop, it is quite hardy and resilient.

 The appearance of black spots needs attention immediately.
 Quarantine the plant and remove the infection right away.